iterative/dvc.org/content/docs/studio/get-started.md

 summary view.
 This includes tables of all the metrics across all your experiments.
 You can also generate plots and compare experiments here.

-## Access your first view
+## DVC Studio Views page

-In your browser, open <https://viewer.iterative.ai>.
+In your browser, open <https://studio.iterative.ai>.
 Sign in with your Github, Gitlab, or Bitbucket account.

 ![](/img/studio/login_home.png) _When you first login, an example view is